Two Leading District 4 Candidates Spar Over Campaign Sign Placement Near Bus Stop

 Olivia Clark.
 (Whitney McPhie)

-At a City Council candidate ice cream social event last Monday evening at the Hillsdale Food Carts in Southwest Portland, a campaign manager for one District 4 candidate delivered the yard sign of another candidate to her while she sat at a picnic table.
+At a City Council candidate ice cream social event last Monday evening at the Hillsdale Food Park in Southwest Portland, a campaign manager for one District 4 candidate delivered the yard sign of another candidate to her while she sat at a picnic table.

 “I was just in shock when he handed me my lawn sign.
-I would’ve preferred that if he thought there was a violation of the law, he could’ve contacted me, or I could’ve resolved it,” Clark tells WW.
+I would’ve preferred that if he thought there was a violation of the law, he could’ve contacted me or I could’ve resolved it,” Clark tells WW.
 “He implied that if he saw a lawn sign in an illegal spot, he’d pull it up again.
 I thought, what are you, the lawn sign police?”

 Clark said Pulvers’ tone left her feeling “intimidated.”
 (Another District 4 candidate, Eric Zimmerman, witnessed the interaction and corroborated Clark’s telling of events.)